MY ACADEMIC CV

 Edinburgh - Data Science in Ecology & Environmental Science

 I was also a mentor and discussion leader for the Climate Communications pod at UBC Climate Hub.
-I am an tutor for Coding Club - an accessible and fun initiative aimed at teaching strong data science and coding skills.
+I am a leading member of Coding Club - an accessible and fun initiative aimed at teaching strong data science and coding skills.

 AWARDS & RECOGNITIONS